Gauri-Tripathi/Gauri-Tripathi.github.io/about.md

 ## **Summary**
 ### Data Scientist and ML Engineer

-I am a Data Scientist, ML Engineer, and Software Developer with a strong background in machine learning, AI, and software development.
+I am a Data Scientist and ML Engineer with a strong background in machine learning and AI.
 I specialize in building scalable models, optimizing algorithms, and delivering AI-driven solutions.
 My experience includes an impactful internship at a leading fintech company, where I contributed to developing data-driven strategies and optimizing models for real-world applications.

 Currently seeking internship and full-time roles in data science, AI, and machine learning to leverage my skills in impactful projects.